courselabs/dev/labs/epics-stories/README.md

 Open your Epic and click _Add a child issue_.
 Now create a story under the epic:

- - for registeed users to login
+ - for registered users to login
  - you can enter just the summary from this screen
  - open the issue to add more detail
  - use the standard _As a...
 I want to...
 So that..._ format in the description